OFFICE OF CODE ENFORCEMENT / BUILDING INSPECTION

 Fire Code of the New York State - Open Burning and Recreational Fires: Information on open burning and recreational fires.
 Additionally New York State DEC has regulations regarding clean air.
 For further information you may visit their website.

 View the Town's laws regarding signs.
-This is an excerpt from Municipal Code Chapter 30-Zoning Regulations, which may be viewed it its entirety here.
+This is an excerpt from Municipal Code Chapter 30-Zoning Regulations, which may be viewed here.

 Below are the standard forms used by the Code Enforcement Office: